-When Amazon announced the creation of Amazon Prime in 2005, it was the turning point in a new era of consumer expectations.
+When Amazon announced the creation of Amazon Prime in 2005, it was the turning point in a new era of consumer expectations and the online payments ecosystem.
 Customers could get nearly anything they wanted with one click, within two days.

-Online commerce companies around the world joined the arms race to provide the most seamless transactions and the fastest service—today, services like Amazon Prime Now offer authentication, authorization, and home delivery in as little as an hour after an order is placed.
+Online commerce companies around the world joined the arms race to provide the most seamless transactions and the fastest service.

 Customers expect eCommerce to deliver on their demands of instant, frictionless payments and immediate delivery.
 As payment technology evolves, it’s becoming easier than ever for online merchants to meet those demands.
 However, this brave new world of eCommerce is not without its challenges.